-I have been at Columbia for two years now and still suffer from terrible anxiety when it comes to doing a presentation or speaking in class.
+I have been a student for two years now and still suffer from terrible anxiety when it comes to doing a presentation or speaking in class.
 When it comes to presenting in front of my classmates I become so nervous that I can barely speak.
 I perspire; there is minimal shaking; feel so embarrassed that it even makes me want to cry.
 Now I even feel physically ill.
 It has gotten to the point where I refused to do a presentation last semester and my grade was badly affected.
-I know everyone becomes anxious in such situations but I truly feel there is something else going on with me because I've had to do presentations before coming to Columbia but never felt this terrible.
+I know everyone becomes anxious in such situations but I truly feel there is something else going on with me because I've had to do presentations before coming to school but never felt this terrible.
 Even speaking in class is a very hard struggle, and my grades depend on it!

 Any insight would be greatly appreciated.
 Thank you.

 — Can't Speak in Class.

 Although many people have a fear of public speaking, it sounds like the anxiety you experience could be affecting your grades and career goals.
 You've already gone through the hardest step: admitting that this nervousness thing isn't working out for you.
 Luckily, because so many people share your anxiety, there are lots of options to help deal with public presentation panic.

 As a student you're a hop, skip, and a jump away from a whole slew of resources.
 One organization dedicated to helping people, like you, build communication skills and confidence is Toastmasters International, which probably has local meetings in your city.
 For more information, visit Toastmasters International.
 Another option is to take a public speaking course.
 If you're worried about getting a poor grade, drop by your professor's office during office hours to talk about your concerns.
 Or, you can speak with your advisor about the possibility of auditing the course, taking it at another college, or other ways to deal with your anxiety.